24/7 Walk-in Crisis Assessments

 To enroll in one of the groups listed below please contact the Access to Care Department at 603-434-1577.
 In upcoming sessions, group topics being offered include:

-This six-week group is designed to support children’s development of their interpersonal skills and to promote healthier relationships with themselves and other.
-Group will focus on nonverbal communication, emotional control, social problem solving, positive thinking, and empathy.
+This six-week group is designed to support children’s development of their interpersonal skills and to promote healthier relationships with themselves and others.
+The group will focus on nonverbal communication, emotional control, social problem solving, positive thinking, and empathy.
 Covered by Medicaid and most health plans, co-pay may apply.

 Seven Challenges (Ages 16+)